-Welcome to my wonderful wedding vows and ceremonies guide that will help you create a truly inspirational ceremony with vows that reflect you both; your true thoughts and feelings; vows that will remain in your hearts and minds for a long, long time.
+Welcome to my complete D.I.Y, wedding vows and ceremonies guide that will help you create a truly inspirational ceremony with vows that reflect you both; your true thoughts and feelings; vows that will remain in your hearts and minds for a long, long time.
 Long after other ceremonies and vows have been forgotten, yours will be remembered.

 What sort of vows are you thinking of having?
 Haven't any ideas really?